Dorset Street (Spitalfields): Later history and redevelopment

 As Finn indicates, by the early years of the twentieth century Dorset Street constituted a small non-Jewish ghetto in what was now largely a Jewish area.
 Dorset Street was renamed "Duval Street" on 28 June 1904.
-In 1920, the Corporation of London purchased Spitalfields Market, and began major rebuilding, which included the demolition of the whole of the north side of Duval Street, including Miller's Court.
+In 1920, the Corporation of London purchased Spitalfields Market and began major rebuilding, which involved the demolition of the whole of the north side of Duval Street, including Miller's Court.
 The new fruit market opened in 1928.
 Another new market development in the 1960s resulted in Duval Street becoming a lorry park for the market.
 The buildings on the south side of Dorset Street were redeveloped as a multi-storey car park in 1969–1971.
 The north side was bounded by the London Fruit and Wool Exchange building, which in later years was used primarily as office space for small businesses and a storage warehouse for an import-export company.

 Redevelopment of the Fruit and Wool Exchange in the 2010s saw the Dorset Street site built over.
 As part of the redevelopment, archaeological excavations were carried out in 2015–2016.
-These revealed the truncated remains of numbers 7–12 and 15 Dorset Street (all on the south side of the street), several cesspits and soakaways (brick-lined and horncore-lined), and significant assemblages of ceramic, glass, metal and other fragments dating from the late 17th to mid-19th centuries.
+These revealed the truncated remains of numbers 7–12 and 15 Dorset Street (all on the south side of the street), several cesspits and soakaways (brick-lined and horncore-lined), and significant assemblages of ceramic, glass, metal and other fragments dating from the late 17th century to the mid-19th.
 The finds included, in one of the cesspits, a group of up to 29 decorative ceramic figurines, tentatively associated with the pottery and glass retail outlet of Thomas Wedgwood (1800–1864; nephew of Josiah Wedgwood), which was based at 40 Dorset Street from c.1826 to c.1850.
 Also found were 21 human burials from the extramural northern cemetery of Roman Londinium.

 Cultural references

-The history of Dorset Street is referred to in chapter 2 of Alan Moore and Eddie Campbell's graphic novel From Hell (1989–1998).
+The history of Dorset Street is referred to in chapter 2 of Alan Moore's and Eddie Campbell's graphic novel From Hell (1989–1998).